-1. Students may appeal the loss of a CCP for any of the following reasons:

-- Academic/Progress Probation Extenuating Circumstances: verified illness, accident or circumstances beyond the control of the student or other circumstances that might include documented changes in the student's economic situation.
-(Examples of documentation are doctor's notes, accident report, verification of loss of job, etc.) - significant academic improvement by completing the most recent semester with a 2.00+ term GPA and completion of more than 50% of semester coursework; - student with a verified disability, applied before the deadline but did not receive an accommodation in a timely manner; - student was unable to obtain essential support services; - student requests special consideration as a participant in one of the following programs: CalWorks, EOPS, DSPS, Veterans; - student has not enrolled at College of the Redwoods for two consecutive semesters (fall/spring) since becoming ineligible for the CCP.

-2. Students must submit their appeal by the appropriate deadline for the semester in which they are enrolled.
-Deadlines for the appeal are listed on the appeal form.
+- 1. Students may appeal the loss of a CCP for any of the following reasons: - Academic/Progress Probation Extenuating Circumstances: verified illness, accident or circumstances beyond the control of the student or other circumstances that might include documented changes in the student's economic situation.
+(Examples of documentation are doctor's notes, accident report, verification of loss of job, etc.) - significant academic improvement by completing the most recent semester with a 2.00+ term GPA and completion of more than 50% of semester coursework; - student with a verified disability who applied before the deadline but did not receive an accommodation in a timely manner; - student was unable to obtain essential support services; - student requests special consideration as a participant in one of the following programs: CalWorks, EOPS, SASS, Veterans: - student has not enrolled at College of the Redwoods for two consecutive semesters (fall/spring) since becoming ineligible for the CCP. - 2.
+Students must submit their appeal by the appropriate deadline for the semester in which they are enrolled.
+Deadlines for the appeal are the last day of the term (prior to finals week) for which the student is appealing.

-3. Incomplete appeal packets will not be considered by the committee and will be returned to the student for completion as time allows.

-4. Appeals will be reviewed within ten (10) business days of the above stated deadlines by the Academic Review Committee.

-5. Notification of the appeal results will be sent to the CR student email.
+- 3. Incomplete appeal packets may not be considered by the committee and may be returned to the student for completion as time allows. - 4.
+Appeals will be reviewed within ten (10) business days of the deadlines by the Academic Review Committee. - 5.
+Notification of the appeal results will be sent to the CR student email.